Quick links

 Creation Creation is, among many things, concerned with the future of the planet and considers how younger generations can live more harmoniously with the world around us.

 How can renewable energy help fight climate change?
-Consider/brainstorm the following questions as a class.

 How was the world created?

-One of the most unanswerable and baffling questions in Creation Creation is ‘how did the world begin’?
+One of the most unanswerable and baffling questions in Creation Creation is how did the world begin’?

-Individually or with a partner:
+Individually or with a partner

 Interested in presenting?
 Click here